 Enables consent based COVID-19 vaccination records to be accessed in a secure, verifiable and privacy-preserving way.

-Works across organizational and jurisdictional boundaries, be built on international standards and in a secure, decentralized infrastructure.
+Works across organizational and jurisdictional boundaries and is built on international standards within a secure decentralized infrastructure.

 Uses trusted and verifiable sources.